contribcode/vrnn_demo/README.md

-This repository implements the Variational Recurrent Neural Network in pure `PyTorch` and `PyTorch Lightning`.
+This repository implements the Variational Recurrent Neural Network (VRNN) in pure `PyTorch` using `PyTorch Lightning`.
 There is a demo training in the toy MNIST dataset.

 Feel free to open issues and discussions for improving the implementation.

-# Requirements:
+# Requirements

 * The repository was created with `Python 3.11` but newer versions compatible with the other libraries should also work.
 * `PyTorch 2.9.1`